 Centre forms 6 inter-ministerial teams to oversee implementation of lockdown norms in 4 states

-New Delhi, Apr 20: The Centre has constituted 6 inter-ministerial teams to make an assessment of the situation and augment the efforts of the states in fighting and containing the spread of COVID-19 effectively.
+New Delhi, Apr 20: The Centre has constituted 6 inter-ministerial teams to make an assessment of the situation and augmented the efforts of the states in fighting and containing the spread of COVID-19 effectively.

-The teams, two for West Bengal and Maharashtra and one each for Madhya Pradesh and Rajasthan have been formed to make an on the spot assessment of situation and issue necessary directions to the state authorities for its redressal and submit their report to Central Government in larger interest of general public.
+The teams, two for West Bengal and Maharashtra and one each for Madhya Pradesh and Rajasthan have been formed to make on the spot assessment of situation and issue necessary directions to the state authorities for its redressal and submit their report to Central Government in larger interest of general public.

 After lockdown guidelines, a strict follow up note by MHA to states